Skip to main content

 Constraints

-Kubewarden's priority is to reduce the number of queries done against the Kubernetes API server.
-Because of that two constraints have to be considered:
+Kubewarden's priority is to reduce the number of queries against the Kubernetes API server.
+Kubewarden considers two restraints:

 Listing multiple resources

 Kubewarden policies can fetch multiple resources at the same time.
-For example, they can make a query like "get all the Pods defined inside of the default namespace that have the label color set to green".
+For example, they can make a query like "get all the Pods defined in the default namespace that have the label color set to green".

-When such a query is done, the Policy Server fetches all the resources matching the user criteria.
-Resources are fetched in batches to reduce the load on the Kubernetes API server.
-Before storing the resources in memory, the managedFields attribute of each resource is dropped to reduce the amount of memory consumed.
-This attribute is not useful for policies and takes a significant amount of memory.
+With such a query, the Policy Server fetches all the resources matching the user criteria.
+Resources fetching is in batches to reduce the load on the Kubernetes API server.
+Before storing the resources in memory, Policy Server drops the managedFields attribute of each resource to reduce the amount of memory consumed.
+This attribute isn't useful for policies and takes a significant amount of memory.

 The Policy Server then creates a Kubernetes watch to keep the cached list of objects updated.
 The Policy Server doesn't control the speed at which the Kubernetes API Server sends notifications about resource changes.
 This depends on different external factors, like the number of watches created against the Kubernetes API server and its load.

-Finally, the current code suffers from the following limitation.
+Finally, the current code has the following limitation.
 Given these two queries:

 • kubectl get pods -n default